chalktracks/chalktracks/README.md

 <img src="doc/Sipeed-MaixCAM-02.jpg" width="300"/>

 This was chosen based on:
 * **Cost** - this is a very low cost device for running segmentation models onboard.
-This may be beneficial if this project continues towards productisation - the market for toys is very price sentive.
 * **Capability** - despite the cost, the device appears sufficiently performant to run segmentation at a sufficient rate (1TOPS INT8 NPU)
 * **Support** - The device appears sufficiently supported with docs, examples and a community forum, to get up and running without too much difficulty.